 Side Loaded means a lot whereby the garage opening addresses the secondary frontage.
-This is usually a corner lot storey has the same meaning as in the Scheme;
+This is usually a corner lot.

 Small Lot Housing Code refers to the Small Lot Housing Code incorporated in the Scheme pursuant to Clause 81 of the Scheme;